cchantep/mal/README.md

-# Xmal - Make a Lisp
+# Mal - Make a Lisp

 ## Description